Manteca to Benton Hot Springs

 West of Benton, Highway 120 offers up super fun whoops across the Adobe Valley

-We revel in the chance to ride a section of road reminding of how life was before road straightening was invented.
+We revel in the chance to ride a section of road, reminding of how life was before road straightening was invented.
 Road builders didn’t plow through these rolling hills, they took easy street and paved over the top of them.
-Alluring dirt trails lead both south and north calling out a siren song for the dual sports and the side-by-sides.
-We’ll stick to the pavement though along Black Lake and the Trafton Mountain Range.
+Alluring dirt trails lead both south and north, calling out a siren song for the dual sports and the side-by-sides.
+We’ll stick to the pavement, along Black Lake and the Trafton Mountain Range.

 208 Miles later near the eastern terminus of Highway 120

-Hwy 120 mates up with at a T-intersection for Benton-Crossing Rd 38 miles after leaving Hwy 395.
-To complete the loop, turn south onto Benton-Crossing Rd, circle around the Glass Mountain Ridge and return back to Hwy 395.
-This is the perfect detour for those headed north or south along the Hwy 395 corridor and not in a hurry to be anywhere.
+Highway 120 mates up with at a T-intersection for Benton Crossing Rd 38 miles after leaving Highway 395.
+To complete the loop, turn south onto Benton Crossing Rd, circle around the Glass Mountain Ridge and return to Highway 395.
+This is the perfect detour for those headed north or south along the Highway 395 corridor and not in a hurry to be anywhere.
 Riding this loop back to Highway 395 places you 2 miles from Crowley Lake Rd - Lower Rock Creek Rd, a detour known as a shunpike allowing you to ride parallel to the main highway.

 Eastward over the hill is Benton Hot Springs, est. 1852.
 There’s a collection of buildings centered around the historic Inn at Benton Hot Springs, originally built in 1904.
-Today a historic inn offers seven rooms and a soak in 140-degree hot spring baths.
-Nearby is Benton and the intersection with Hwy 6.
-There is a gas station at the intersection with Hwy 6.
+Today, a historic inn offers seven rooms and a soak in 140-degree hot spring baths.
+Nearby is Benton and the intersection with Highway 6.
+There is a gas station at the intersection with Highway 6.
 Bishop is 34 miles to the south, Tonopah 81 miles to the east.

 Beyond is wide open Nevada.

-This write-up covers the full 208 mile length of 120, but you're more likely to ride it in segments.
+This write-up covers the full 208-mile length of Highway 120, but you're more likely to ride it in segments.
 The western stretch headed into the Sierra through Old Priest and Groveland.
-Planned tours and trips often only focus on the main road, but take note of all the alternative roads mentioned below especially around Groveland and Hardin Flat.
-And the often passed over eastern section of Hwy 120 over Sagehen Summit.
+Planned tours and trips often only focus on the main road, but take note of all the alternative roads mentioned below, especially around Groveland and Hardin Flat.
+And the often passed over the eastern section of Hwy 120 over Sagehen Summit.
 We love all of it and there are several flavors to choose.
 Integrate a section into your ride, and don't miss checking out Mono Lake and walking along the shore of this unusual body of water.
-Traveling north or south along Hwy 395, it's easy to add the Hwy 120 - Benton Crossing Loop and the June Lake Loop into your ride to spice things up.
+Traveling north or south along Highway 395, it's easy to add the Highway 120 - Benton Crossing Loop and the June Lake Loop into your ride to spice things up.